hphilpotts/recipesme-react-spa/README.md

 Footer icons and positioning updated.
 Header updated and stripped back.

+**React Router** installed and implemented.
+Components added for Home, Index and Add.
+Navigation user footer tabs added: n.b. - if user manually navigates to a route, the tabs do not update accordingly at present.

 ## To add / to-do:
 - MUI theming: need to look at the documentation in more detail and/or find a decent tutorial for this.
+- Footer nav icons do not update correctly if user manually navigates to a path.